 Yes.
 Although Deep Springs does not accept credits for advanced standing or award bachelor’s degrees, we are more than happy to read applications from students of a variety of educational backgrounds.
-We will require transcripts from both your secondary school and your most recent place of higher education as well as standardized testing scores.
+We will require transcripts from both your secondary school and your most recent place of higher education.

 Do you accept international applicants?